pulibrary/aspace_helpers/.github/ISSUE_TEMPLATE/send_items.md

 These are the things we'll need to run the import
 - call number:
 - box (container) numbers:
+- date the top containers were last edited in ASpace (if you know):

 ### Additional Questions
 - [ ] does the collection include containers that already have item records in Alma?